 - Subscribe to the Online and HyFlex Tutorials eLearning YouTube playlist to make sure you have access to updated training in Canvas, Zoom, and more.

 - Use their HyFlex Class Checklist for each of your course meetings.
+Here is a sample Hello and Welcome for a HyFlex course from Professor Karyn Kiio.
 If you have large classes, contact eLearning to find out if a TechTA is available to support you with monitoring the chat and technology setups for your class.

 - Use active learning strategies such as shared in these 2Min Tech Tips to ensure your online students are present.
 Do NOT require students to turn on their video cameras for your entire class session as they may not have sufficient bandwidth or control over their background.